AlexChalk/AlexChalk.github.io/presents.md

 ![photo-of-keyboard][keyboard]

 Indulge my nerdiness by buying me some custom keycaps for my keyboard!
 Just make sure that they are PBT keycaps and OEM Profile.
-There is a list of online keycap sellers available [on reddit](keycaps-link).
+There is a list of online keycap sellers available [on reddit][keycaps-link].
 Weird and colourful keycaps that do not necessarily depict letters are preferred!

 #### Machine Learning